 LeeAnn remains certain — as she has been since her stunning loss in the third-grade spelling bee — that “tragedy” should be spelled with a “j.”
 She rose from the ashes of her defeat to achieve academic excess: two majors as an undergraduate, two master’s degrees and a Rhodes Scholar nomination.

 In what appears to be a classic case of overcompensation, she has become a highly skilled and experienced writer, editor and proofreader.
-Despite her credentials, LeeAnn’s campaign for “trajedy” has, like her support of serial commas and Joey Harrington, fallen on hard times.
+Despite her credentials, LeeAnn’s campaign for “trajedy” has, like her support of serial commas, fallen on hard times.

 Susan Campbell